-Activity A: Setting the agenda of the workshop (6/6)
+Activity A: Setting the agenda of the workshop (7/7)

-7. Prepare relevant and concrete country examples to trigger question formulation
+8. Prepare relevant and concrete country examples to trigger question formulation

 - Present and explain at least one unique example to all participants, independent of whether it relates to their own sector or not.

 The four steps described in this guidance note for formulating policy-relevant questions can be applied at any administrative level.

 In cases where the NIPN operational cycle is implemented at decentralised or sub-national level, it is important that the steps described in this guidance note lead to question formulation that allows a policy dialogue around the specific needs and specific strategic priorities at sub-national level.